Where do I work?

 Does travel time count against billable hours?

-If you can’t work when you’re travelling - for example you’re driving and that’s the best way to go - then that’s fair that it counts as billable.
+If you can’t work when you’re travelling – for example, you’re driving and that’s the best way to go – then it’s fair that it counts as billable.

 If you’re travelling by train or plane, you could choose to work (and it counts towards your billable) or you could choose not to (and it doesn’t).
 The reality of most of the travel we do is that you can work if you prepare or choose to.